easypropertylistings/Easy-Property-Listings/readme.txt

 == Changelog ==

-= 3.3 May 15, 2019 =
+= 3.3 May 21, 2019 =

 * New: Gutenberg support along with the REST WordPress API.
-Using the WordPress classic plugin will disable Gutenberg and Easy Property Listings or define some constants, details below.
+Using the WordPress classic plugin will disable Gutenberg and Easy Property Listings or define constants.
 * New: Shortcode [listing_advanced] that is a super powered shortcode with a million possible filters possible.
 * New: Shortcode [listing_element] for use with page builder systems to output variables, meta fields, action hooks, excerpt,  onto templates.
-* New: Re-created Social SVG Icons.
-* New: Re-created Social PNG Icons.
+* New: Re-created Social SVG and PNG Icons.
 * New: Production/Development mode option to enable or disable minimised CSS and JS files.
-* New: Enhanced CSS implemented to enable better listing grid wrapping along with a larg number of helper classes to construct custom templates for listings.
+* New: Enhanced CSS implemented to enable better listing grid wrapping along with a large number of helper classes to construct custom templates for listings.
 Enabled on new installations.
 When upgrading the enhanced CSS is disabled.
 Enable and disable from Advanced Settings.
 * New: Tools page holding Import and Export options along with the Upgrade screen.
 * New: Export Easy Property Listings settings and import them into another site on the Tools page.
+* New: Shortcodes [listing], [listing_category] and [listing_advanced] all support agent option for filtering by either primary or secondary agents.
+* New: Shortcodes now support default sorting by status with the sortby=status option.
+* New: Search results URL will now only contain commands that are being searched, making the URL a whole lot shorter.
 * New: Upgrade notice that will copy the listing pricing for all listing types into a unified price search.
 * New: Unified price search slider usable in the EPL - Listing Search widget and [listing_search] shortcode.
 * New: Able to add a functions.php, functions-single.php and functions-archive.php files to the active_child_theme/easypropertylistings where you can store code and filter customisations.